There could be many reasons for visa refusal or cancellation. It is totally disheartening to be notified of the visa refusal or cancellation.

 You will have two options:

-2. Application for Ministerial intervention – You can also consider writing a request to minister if you have a genuine need to do so.
-Minister can use his personal discretion with a number of cases even though the success rate is exceptionally low.
+2. Application for Ministerial intervention – You may also explore the option of submitting a request to the minister if you have a genuine need to do so.
+The minister has the authority to exercise personal discretion to overturn the decision in certain cases, although the success rate is typically exceptionally low.

 We respond promptly to all the queries.
 Get in touch with our team today.